 File Your Bond Now!

 There are many construction developers that would like to protect their projects and investments even further.
 Although performance bonds are great, they do not protect you, after the project’s completion.
-If you want more insurance and increased peace of mind, you will definitely want to explore our maintenance bond options with a licensed Canadian bonding surety company.
+If you want more insurance and increased peace of mind, you will definitely want to explore our maintenance bond options with a licensed Canadian construction bonding company.
 They’ll protect your from malfunctions, failures and complications for a designated period of time, after the project has been completed.
 Be sure to check out our bonds today!

 Other Types of Construction/Contract Bonds we provide: